African archaeology: Middle Stone Age Africa

 The Middle Stone Age (MSA), dating to roughly 280,000 to 40,000 years ago, is characterized by the continuation of hunter-gatherer lifestyles and, as more recently recognized, perhaps the origins of modern human behavior and cognition.
 Even though hominin species' brains were reorganized and modernized at a fast rate, the behavior of these hominins did not adapt quite as fast.
 This caused the hominin species to be quite primitive.
 African hunter-gatherers hunted larger mammals and relied on an assortment of edible plants, both in the grasslands that are now the Sahara desert, and the rain forests of Central Africa.
 Coastal peoples also subsisted on seafood and numerous middens indicate their diet.

 Homo sapiens appear for the first time in the archaeological record around 300–270,000 years ago in Africa.
 They soon developed a more advanced method of flint tool manufacture involving striking flakes from a prepared core.
 This permitted more control over the size and shape of finished tool and led to the development of composite tools, projectile points and scrapers, which could be hafted onto spears, arrows or handles.
-In turn, this technology permitted more efficient hunting such as that demonstrated by the Aterian industry.
+In turn, this technology permitted more efficient hunting such as that demonstrated by the Aterian industry, which covers large portions of Northern Africa.
 In eastern Africa, stone tools were made from raw materials such as quartz and obsidian using the prepared core method, which varied by region.
 It was during the late Middle Pleistocene that many groups began to migrate away from eastern Africa, especially southward.
 Technological improvements such as Aterian methods and the development of new skills helped these people adapt to new landscapes.

 Although still hunter-gatherers, there is evidence that these early humans also actively managed food resources as well as simply harvesting them.
 The Congo Basin was first occupied around this time; different conditions and diet there produced recognizably different behaviors and tool types.
 There are also the earliest signs of art appearing through the use of ochre as a body decoration and paint, and burial rituals may have been practiced as well.